Magnetic Polarisability of Octet Baryons via Lattice QCD

-To help in understanding the pattern of octet-baryon magnetic polarisabilities observed, we consider the simple nonrelativistic constituent quark model and extend calculations of the nucleon polarisabilities \cite{Capstick:1992:qmpol,Lipkin:1992:qmpol,bhaduri1998quarkmodel} to include the hyperons of the baryon octet.
-As we will demonstrate, chiral nonanalytic behaviour is subtle at the quark masses we consider on the lattice.
-Therefore we anticipate this simple model will be of utility in understanding the competing effects that generate some complexity in the pattern of magnetic polarisabilities observed in lattice QCD.
+To help in understanding the pattern of octet-baryon magnetic polarizabilities observed, we consider the simple nonrelativistic constituent quark model and extend calculations of the nucleon polarizabilities \cite{Capstick:1992:qmpol,Lipkin:1992:qmpol,bhaduri1998quarkmodel} to include the hyperons of the baryon octet.
+As we will demonstrate, chiral nonanalytic behavior is subtle at the quark masses we consider on the lattice.
+Therefore, we anticipate this simple model will be of utility in understanding the competing effects that generate some complexity in the pattern of magnetic polarizabilities observed in lattice QCD.
 Qualitatively, it explains the large difference between negatively charged baryons and the remainder of the octet.
-After some fine tuning of the constituent quark model parameters, we find the model captures the patterns observed in the lattice QCD results very well, providing important insights into the physics underpinning the magnetic polarisabilities.
+After some scaling of the constituent quark model parameters, we find the model captures the patterns observed in the lattice QCD results very well, providing important insights into the physics underpinning the magnetic polarizabilities.

-Our approach to the magnetic polarisability in lattice QCD centres on the uniform background magnetic field method.
-Historically, this approach has been the method of choice for determining baryon magnetic polarisabilities \cite{Zhou:2002:polarisability,Lee:2006:polarisability,primer2014magnetic,Chang:2015:polarisability,bignell2018neutron,bignell2020nucleon}.
-As a leading effect in the expansion of the baryon energy in terms of the magnetic field strength, the background field must be weak to ensure higher ${\cal O}(B^3)$ terms are small.
-Thus, subtle shifts in the energy of the baryon induced by the magnetic field need to be related to the polarisability.
-To reveal the effects of the magnetic field, correlated ratios are constructed to enable QCD based fluctuations to cancel.
+Our approach to the magnetic polarizability in lattice QCD centers on the uniform background magnetic-field method.
+Historically, this approach has been the method of choice for determining baryon magnetic polarizabilities \cite{Zhou:2002:polarisability,Lee:2006:polarisability,primer2014magnetic,Chang:2015:polarisability,bignell2018neutron,bignell2020nucleon}.
+As a leading effect in the expansion of the baryon energy in terms of the magnetic-field strength, the background field must be weak to ensure higher ${\cal O}(B^3)$ terms are small.
+Thus, subtle shifts in the energy of the baryon induced by the magnetic field need to be related to the polarizability.
+To reveal the effects of the magnetic field, correlated ratios are constructed to enable QCD-based fluctuations to cancel.